PabloGomezVillamayor/TFG_Cerium_PGV-Physics/README.md

 In this repository, you will find some materials which were used in my Bachelor's Degree Thesis.
 Specifically, the graphs included in the thesis report are provided at their original resolution.

-These figures were generated using the software ``XMGrace'', based on simulations performed with Machine Learning (ML).
+These figures were generated using the software "XMGrace", based on data obtained from Machine Learning (ML) simulations.

 -----------------------------------------------------------------